Neutrino emission from binary neutron star mergers: characterizing light curves and mean energies: Results

 \subsection{Time-averaged luminosities}

-Next we examine the average neutrino luminosity for different neutrino species, showed in \figref{average_lum} in dependence on the tidal deformability and mass ratio of \ac{BNS} models.
-In this case the analysis is limited to the \ac{DC} and \ac{LL} simulations, since for the other two the average luminosity is not well defined.
-In this case the values span the range $\unit[0.6\cdot10^{53}-1.4\cdot10^{53}]{erg~s^{-1}}$ for electron antineutrinos.
+Next we examine the average neutrino luminosity for different neutrino species, showed in \figref{average_lum}.
+We limit the analysis to the \ac{DC} and \ac{LL} classes, since for the other two the average luminosity is not well defined.
+The values span the range $\unit[0.6\cdot10^{53}-1.4\cdot10^{53}]{erg~s^{-1}}$ for electron antineutrinos.
 The other two flavours mostly vary in the range $\unit[0.2\cdot10^{53}-0.6\cdot10^{53}]{erg~s^{-1}}$.
-Similarly to the peak luminosities, different neutrino species follow very similar trends, differing in this case too by a roughly constant factor between 2 and 2.5\,.
-The physical explanation of this trend outlined in the previous section applies in this case as well: the qualitative behaviour of neutrino emission is influenced more by the bulk dynamics of matter than by the specifics of neutrino interaction, while the extreme neutron richness of the system enhances the production of electron antineutrinos.
-The reduction of the scaling factor between the different flavours with respect to the first peak is due to the fact that the unbalanced $\nua$ emission leptonizes the remnant, partially reducing its own emission mechanism.
+Similarly to the peak luminosities, different neutrino species follow very similar trends, differing in this case by a roughly constant factor between 2 and 2.5\,.
+The physical explanation of this trend outlined in the previous section applies here too.
+The reduction of the scaling factor with respect to $L_{\rm peak}$ is due to the unbalanced $\nua$ emission, which leptonises the remnant, partially suppressing its own emission mechanism.

-In order to corroborate these observations, we have considered the dependence of the average luminosities on each other, plotting each neutrino flavour against the other two.
-This is shown in \figref{lum_vs_lum}.
-The figure clearly indicates the presence of a linear correlation between the average luminosities of any two flavours.
-While we refrain from fitting a straight line trough our data points, judging their quality too poor to warrant such an analysis, the correlation is evident.
-It can be seen that there is a proportionality factor of $\sim2.5$ between the average luminosities of electron neutrinos and antineutrinos, and a slightly smaller coefficient between electron antineutrinos and heavy neutrinos.
+To corroborate these observations we consider the dependence of the average luminosities for a flavour on the other two, as shown in \figref{lum_vs_lum}.
+Clearly there is a linear correlation between the average luminosities of any two flavours, with a proportionality factor of $\sim2.5$ between electron neutrinos and antineutrinos, and a slightly smaller factor between electron antineutrinos and heavy neutrinos (however we refrain from fitting a straight line trough our data points, judging their quality too poor to warrant such an analysis).